Staszów: History

 During World War I, Staszów was the area of heavy fighting between the Russians and the Austro-Hungarians.
 The town changed hands several times, and in November 1918 it was free.
 Soon afterwards, it became part of Sandomierz County of Kielce Voivodeship, and by 1930, its population was 10,000, half of which was Jewish.

+World War II

 In World War II, Staszów was an important center of anti-German resistance, where the Jędrusie and the Home Army units were active.
+In 1939, the Polish resistance organized a collection and shipping point for aid packages for Poles who had lost their homes and possessions in other regions, i.e. those arrested or expelled by the Germans and those fleeing Soviet-occupied eastern Poland.
+In 1942 the Jędrusie resistance organization robbed a local savings bank to raise funds for resistance activities.

 The Germans occupied Staszów in September 1939 and immediately began to rob and brutalize the Jewish population which then comprised about half of Staszów's 11,000 inhabitants.
 Jews from other towns, including from Austria, were brought to Staszów.
 Both those Jews and local Jews were obligated to perform forced labor for the Germans, building roads and draining swamps, among other tasks.
 The influx of people brought about epidemic diseases, including both typhus and typhoid.
 Beginning in January 1942, Jews were forbidden to leave the town.
-A two part ghetto with more than 6000 inhabitants was established in June 1942 and more Jews were brought there from around the region.
+A two part ghetto with more than 6,000 inhabitants was established in June 1942 and more Jews were brought there from around the region.